 At least I guess that’s what I should call these.
 I really have no idea.
-I love mason jars. (see?)
+I love mason jars. (see these mason jar meals?)
 These little snowy winter wonderland cookie topped candy scenes in a mason jar would also make great gifts.
+Let’s call them Christmas candy mason jar snow globes.
 They are relatively stable enough to hand around, but I wouldn’t try and ship them.
 Or throw them.
 Wanna take a closer look?

 white food coloring

 *I used the one pint wide-mouth mason jars.
 Find the frosting bags, couplers, tip, candy melts, lollipop sticks, all the sprinkles, the cookie cutters (these may be in a set), candy colors and fondant in the craft store.
 The candy colors are oil-based so they will tint candy melts.
 Other food coloring won’t work!!!
 Don’t try and substitute.
 The rainbow chip sprinkles are for the snowman’s nose, so you can substitute any orange candy.
 The 1 1/2 inch circle cutter is for the sparkly pops below.
 You don’t need it if you just make the swirly pops.
 The 2 1/2 inch cutter is for the cookie.
 Use a size circle to fit the mason jars you buy.
 Don’t buy a circle the size of the lid, though, remember, the glass jar has to fit to screw on, too.
 To eliminate many hours from this, you can just make gum drop pops instead of the candy clay pops.